38 Idioms About Missing Someone

 Other ways to say: Still has feelings, holds on

-14. Lost without you
+14. Lost Without You

-Example Sentence:
+Example Sentences:

 • I’m lost without my sister around.